What is business car insurance?

 Also, speak to others who use their cars in their day job to find out which insurers you should be considering.

 And don’t be afraid to bargain with an insurer to get the best deal - they all have some degree of flexibility in the premium.
 Remember, this is an increasingly competitive field and there is no shortage of providers.

 READ MORE: Top tips for cheaper car insurance

 Cutting the cost

-As well as the business itself, the cost of cover will also depend on the type of vehicle being driven so it’s worth considering an economical car with a smaller engine.
+As well as the business itself, the cost of cover will depend on the car being driven, so it’s worth considering an economical car with a small engine.
 Not only will the running costs be lower but they also tend to benefit from lower premiums.

 Other ways to reduce your premium include installing security devices like immobilisers, steering locks and tracking systems.
 Take a look at our guide for more tips to save money on your car insurance.